rueyaa332266/ezcron/README.md

 - #### Yearly schedule

-    Create a yearly schedule in specific date at specific time.
+    Create a yearly schedule on specific date at specific time.
     - in_every {MONTH} {MONTHDAY}
     - in_every {MONTH} {MONTHDAY} at {HH:MM}